snowplow-archive/snowplow.github.com/_posts/2015-09-04-inaugural-snowplow-meetup-san-francisco-announced.md

 <!--more-->

 If you'd like to speak at the event, or attend, then give me a shout on yali at snowplowanalytics dot com.
-I'm going to be out in San Francisco until October 15th, and I'd love to meet as many Snowplow users, prospective users and parters whilst I'm out there!
+I'm going to be out in San Francisco until October 15th, and I'd love to meet as many Snowplow users, prospective users and partners whilst I'm out there!

 For a flavour of how Snowplow meetups have gone in other parts of the world, read the write ups on events in [London] [london], [Berlin] [berlin] and [Amsterdam] [amsterdam].
 Stay tuned for forthcoming meetups in New York, Boston, Budapest and Sydney.